elf4j/elf4j/README.md

 API and SPI of a no-fluff Java logging facade - Easy Logging Facade for Java (ELF4J)

-* Sometimes, the wheel should be reinvented...
+* ... because, sometimes, the wheel should be reinvented...

 ## User Stories